 - a.
 UNHCR provided DSWD Caraga with plastic sheeting support to serve as temporary shelters especially for the severely affected displaced population. - b.
-Other organizations like IOM, and CRS will be providing shelter repair kits including roofing in select areas in Dinagat and Siargao.
+Other organizations like IOM, and CRS will be providing shelter repair kits including roofing in select areas in Dinagat and Siargao. - c.

-c.
 Some municipalities in DInagat Island like in Loreto have started to distribute shelter repair kits composed of G.I Sheets for roofing, plywood, umbrella nails, and plain sheets.
-They procured the item using their LGU budget.
+They procured the item using their LGU budget. - d.
+In the municipalities of Pilar and Burgos, the local government and private sectors have provided galvanized iron sheets (GI) to the affected families to augment materials for temporarily repair of their shelters.

 - a.
 Shelter response (provision of shelter repair kits and installation of alternative temporary shelters/privacy partitions in evacuation centers) is an immediate need to ensure privacy, safety, and dignity in the evacuation centers and enable safe return to help decongest camps. - b.
 For short-term support, provide temporary shelter support to severely affected families.
-For long-term support, commence shelter-related planning to facilitate rebuilding of damaged houses and infrastructures.
+For long-term support, commence shelter-related planning to facilitate rebuilding of damaged houses and infrastructures. - c.
+The affected families in the municipalities of Pilar, Del Carmen, Burgos, Dapa and Sta.
+Monica of Siargao Island and in Libjo Municipality of Dinagat Island and some of the island brgys of Surigao Cityhave expressed the need for shelter for those who have totally washed-out houses and a construction material to repair their damage houses for those who sustained partially damaged houses.